CBD Oil For Dogs With Cancer

 Having your beloved dog diagnosed with cancer can be devastating, even if completely treatable and generally has an excellent prognosis, the level of pain you know they’ll be experiencing and the toll that the medications take on their bodies can be hard.

-Three of the most common types of cancer that are found in canines are Lymphoma, which effects the blood (lymphocytes are a type of blood cell), Bone Cancer (osteosarcoma) or Hemangiosarcoma which is a tumor causing form that spreads rapidly and is often advanced before it gets discovered. https://www.annualreviews.org/doi/abs/10.1146/annurev-animal-030117-014523
+Three of the most common types of cancer that are found in canines are Lymphoma, which affects the blood (lymphocytes are a type of blood cell), Bone Cancer (osteosarcoma), or Hemangiosarcoma which is a tumor causing form that spreads rapidly and is often advanced before it gets discovered. https://www.annualreviews.org/doi/abs/10.1146/annurev-animal-030117-014523

 Can CBD Really Help Dogs With Cancer?